sergii-bond/data_vis/README.md

 #Summary
 *(in no more than 4 sentences, briefly introduce your data visualization and add any context that can help readers understand it)*

-The visualization communicates a simple message and answers two questions:
+The visualization communicates the following finding:
-- What are the 15 largest airports in US by the number of domestic flights in 2008 ?
-- How many flights occured between these airports ?
+- Outgoing flights mostly happened to nearby airports, but not always.

 Usage notes:
-* Point your mouse over a red circle to see data
-* Circle's radius is proportional to the airport's total number of domestic incoming and outgoing flights from/to all airports accross US (not just top 15)
+* Circle's area is proportional to the airport's total number of domestic incoming and outgoing flights from/to all airports accross US (not just top 15).
+The legend in the top right corner gives a sense of how this number corresponds to a circle's size.
-* The arrows designate the outgoing flights
-* The text on the tips of the arrows is the total number of outgoing flights from the selected origin to a destination.
-The text size is proportional to this number
+* The arrows designate the outgoing flights.
+The text on the tips of the arrows is the total number of outgoing flights from the selected origin to a destination.
+The text size is proportional to this number.
+A color of an arrow designates one of three bins in which this number falls.
+The bins are calculated by dividing an interval between minimum and maximum numbers of outgoing flights for a given origin in three parts.
+The legend shows the range of values inside each bin.

 The original dataset was downloaded from [here](http://stat-computing.org/dataexpo/2009/2008.csv.bz2) and [here](http://stat-computing.org/dataexpo/2009/airports.csv)